Seeing the forest and the tree: Building representations of both individual and collective dynamics with transformers: Experiments

 Even when tested on new populations of neurons, our model provides impressive overall performance in decoding across sessions and animals (Table~\ref{table:decoding}, bottom).
 Here, we compare with a re-trained NDT (with a new input layer) and with models trained and tested on the same animal (within domain, top).
 In these cases, we find that through a linear readout from \ours, we can actually outperform many models that are trained from scratch within domain.
 These results suggests that our temporal transformer has learned information about the firing patterns of neurons that can be transferred across populations in the same and different animals.

 To further investigate the underlying factors that contribute to our ability to generalize across populations, we visualized the latent space of individual neurons that have either a closer distribution (in terms of their OT distance) or distant distribution in Figure~\ref{fig-monkey}(B).
-In multiple cases, we found that the embedding of neurons in the training set (M1) had close neighbors in our test set (M2) that had same overall functional properties and tuning (bottom right of each latent embedding).
+In multiple cases, we found that the embedding of neurons in the training set (M1) had close neighbors in our test set (M2, same animal at a different time point) with similar tuning profiles (bottom right of each latent embedding).
 At the same time, neurons that were more distant had orthogonal (or distinct) functional tuning.

 To characterize this functional alignment at a population level, we measured the divergence between all pairs of neurons in the train and test set (Figure~\ref{fig-monkey}(C)).
-When sorting neurons in both conditions by their firing rate (bottom), we found that neurons already have a good overall global correspondence in terms of their latent embeddings.
-This provides some evidence that the learnt latent representation of individuals can accurately reflect how active the neurons are in terms of their overall firing rate and that neurons in both conditions can potentially be aligned.
-These experiments open up a lot of possibilities for finding functional groups in the individual embeddings and that \ours could be used to find aligned neurons across datasets.
+When sorting neurons in both conditions by their firing rate (bottom), we found that the learned neuron representations have a good overall global correspondence in terms of their latent embeddings, which suggests that the learned latent representation of individuals contains sufficient information about neurons' overall firing rate.
+These experiments open up a lot of possibilities for finding functional groups in the individual embeddings and suggest that \ours could be used to find correspondence between neurons in different datasets.

 \paragraph{Generalization task $\#$2: across behaviours.}